-To schedule an AKT, the examinee logs into ATLAS Aviation, navigates to the test selection screen, and enters their zip code to display the nearest testing locations.
-The examinee then selects an AKT testing location, the AKT they wish to take, and the test date and time.
+To schedule an AKT, the Examinee logs into ATLAS Aviation, navigates to the test selection screen, selects the AKT they wish to take, enters their authorization code and "take count" information, and enters their zip code and preferred testing dates to display the nearest testing locations.
+The Examinee then selects an AKT testing location, the test date and time.
 PSI is authorized by the FAA to collect fees associated with the administration of AKTs; payments made in ATLAS Aviation are made directly to PSI and not the FAA.
-When prompted, the examinee provides their credit card information which is transferred to PSI's payment vendor, Braintree (a PayPal company).
-Braintree returns a payment authorization code for successful payment, or decline status if payment was not successful, which ATLAS Aviation maintains.
-The code is used to verify that examinee successfully paid for the AKT they wish to take.
-ATLAS Aviation does not store or maintain the credit card information.
+When prompted, the Examinee provides their credit card information which is transferred to PSI's payment vendor, Braintree (a PayPal company).
+Braintree returns a payment authorization code for successful payment or declines the credit card if payment was not successful.
+The authorization code is used to verify that the Examinee successfully paid for the AKT they wish to take.
+ATLAS Aviation does not store or maintain credit card information.

-Upon successful payment, ATLAS Aviation sends an email to the examinee confirming they have scheduled the AKT.
-This confirmation email includes the examinee's name, testing date, time, testing authorization code, and testing location.
+Upon successful payment, ATLAS Aviation sends an email to the Examinee confirming they have scheduled the AKT.
+This confirmation email includes the Examinee's name, testing date, time, testing authorization code, and testing location.